 All agencies and veterinarians should adopt the standard tag system.
-This practice will aid persons who administer local, state, national, and international rabies control procedures.
+This practice will aid the administration of local, state, national, and international rabies-control procedures.
 Animal license tags should be distinguishable in shape and color from rabies tags.
 Anodized aluminum rabies tags should be no less than 0.064 inches in thickness.